TheSquirrelMafia/RawTherapee-PP3-Settings/README.md

 This is basically a bunch of PP3 files to use with RawTherapee on Linux & Windows.
 They're a general strating point.
 I use Pentax cameras, hence the Pentax color PP3 files, but you can just about use these on any camera out there.

-Now to get to the nitty gritty.
+Now to get down to the nitty gritty.

 First thing's first.
 If you are dead set on using RawTherapee as your main RAW converter, you will need to do one thing.